vvdleun/audiostreamerscrobbler/README.md

 ## Warning: ALPHA version

 This program is not ready for prime time yet, it's under heavy development.
-At this time it can only monitor 1 chosen BluOS device.
-In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards.
+At this time it can only monitor 1 chosen BluOS or Yamaha MusicCast device.
+In a future version, a single instance should be able to monitor all players of all supported audiostreamer standards at the same time.

 Note that the program uses the undocumented LSDP protocol to detect BluOs players that are powered on.
 I could only test it with my BluOS player, which is the built-in streamer (internal BluOS 2 MDC upgrade card) in my NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.

+MusicCast support was only added very recently and is not as robust as the BluOS implementation.
+I am still working on many improvements.

 ## Description